 Theme 2.3: Impact of changes in biodiversity on the functioning of ecosystems

-The objective of this theme is to determine the different mechanisms by which changes in biodiversity influence the set of processes involved in the functioning of ecosystems.
-QCBS researchers in this team are working to develop the core ecological elements of global biodiversity function models.
-While field surveys provide much needed information on the changes in the distribution of species in time, experimental approaches address the impacts of species extinctions on freshwater and terrestrial ecosystem function.
-Approaches include both laboratory model systems, as well as field manipulations using species “knock-out” experiments.
-To carry out these analyses, the researchers are designing a new generation of experiments that reflect realistic scenarios of changes in biodiversity by manipulating species, phylogenetic and genetic diversity.
+The objective of this theme is to determine the different mechanisms by which changes in biodiversity influence the processes involved in the functioning of ecosystems.
+QCBS researchers are teaming up to develop the ecological elements that constitute the pillars of the conceptual models of how biodiversity functions.
+Field studies provide essential information on spatial and temporal changes in species distribution and diversity, and experimental approaches are more likely to address questions related to the impacts of species extinctions on terrestrial and aquatic ecosystems.
+To carry out these studies, researchers are designing a new generation of experiments that reflect realistic scenarios of changes in biodiversity by manipulating species diversity, phylogenetic diversity and genetic diversity.

-Changes in biodiversity and ecosystem functioning affect humans through the provision of ecosystem services.
-The objective of this theme is to develop a theoretical framework that links the multiple ecological processes contributing to the provision of ecosystem services.
-This theoretical framework should allow us to explain whether synergies have been considered, or if comprises are to be expected, among the different ecosystem services provided by a man-made environment.
-We will then apply the framework to case studies identified under theme 3.2.
-Economic valuation of these services will be a component of research activities within axis 3.
+Changes in biodiversity and the functioning of ecosystems concern humankind because of their effects on the services they provide.
+The objective of this theme is to develop a theoretical framework that links the multiple ecological processes contributing to the services provided by ecosystems.
+This theoretical framework make it possible to explain whether synergies or conflicts are considered, or whether compromises are to be expected between the different ecological services provided by a human impacted environment.
+This theoretical framework is applied to case studies identified in theme 3.2 using a socioecological approach.
+The economic value of ecosystem services is assessed by the research activities of Axis 3.